graviaDaemon/treasure_hunting/README.md

 # Changelog (based on commits)

-## bugfixes
+## v2.0.3-Alpha1
+### Features
+- Made sure when a new color is set, the drawing would be redrawn with the new color

+### Bugfixes
-- fixed an issue where drawing was only half the size it was supposed to be
+- Fixed an issue where the selection of different size maps (1k, 2k, 4k, ...) would not resize the cone accordingly
+- Fixed an issue where the GUI would not be part of the external map, and as such would stay on top of the game when alt+tab back to game

+### Other updates
+- Refactored the code so the Gui eventhandlers have their own respective section

+## v2.0.2-Alpha1
+### Bugfixes
+- Fixed a bug where the default properties weren't being set properly
+- Fixed a bug where the default settings drew a too large pie slice on the first draw

-### v2.0.1-Alpha1
+## v2.0.1-Alpha1
-#### Features
+### Features
 - Added the color picker implementation
 - optimized the default settings

-#### Bugfixes
+### Bugfixes
-- fixed an issue where the default settings would result in everything being drawn out of proportions
+- Fixed an issue where the default settings would result in everything being drawn out of proportions
 - Fixed an issue where the colors would result in errors

+## v2.0.0-Alpha1
+### Features
+- Removed the hotkey functions
+- Added a GUI that handles all the old hotkey functions
+- Added tabs to the GUI
+    - how to
+    - info
+    - draw
+    - settings
+- Added more settings, which allows for the selection of ingame map size, screen size, and colors

+### Bugfixes
+- Fixed an issue where the drawing was only half the size it was supposed to be

+v1.0.0-Alpha1
+### Initial release
+- Added a GUI that enables the choice of direction and distance
+- Added the buttons for 'draw', 'clear', and 'exit'